mevdschee/php-crud-api/README.md

     - SQL Server 2012 or higher (2017 for Linux support)
     - SQLite 3.16 or higher (spatial features NOT supported)

-Recommended platform: Ubuntu 20.04 or Debian 10
+Recommended operating system: Ubuntu 20.04 or Debian 10

 ## Installation